Quincy Adams station: Red Line opening

 The MBTA received a $21 million federal grant (with $5 million local match required) in July 1976 for the construction of South Quincy station.
-The station (renamed Quincy Adams) opened on September 10, 1983 as an infill station on the Braintree Branch.
-Quincy Adams had been scheduled to open along with Braintree (which opened on March 22, 1980), but construction delays caused opening to be three years late.
-The station has been accessible since at least 1989.
+The station (renamed Quincy Adams) opened on September 10, 1983 as an infill station on the Braintree Branch, which had been extended to Braintree on March 22, 1980.
+The station was completed by early 1983, but its opening was delayed until direct ramps between Burgin Parkway and the highways at the Braintree Split were opened.
 The station ultimately cost $32 million to build.
+It has been accessible since at least 1989.

 From their openings until 2007, a double entry fare and single exit fare were charged at Quincy Adams and Braintree when leaving the subway, as a proxy for distance-based fares.
 The extra fares was discontinued as part of a fare increase and service change on January 1, 2007.
 Similar charges existed until 1980 for the inner stations on the Braintree Branch.

 Renovations

 Until 2012, access to the garage had only been from ramps off I-93 and Route 3, with the Burgin Parkway entrance leading only to a 160-space surface lot.
 In July 2012, after the closure of the garage at Quincy Center due to structural issues, the 130-space lower level of the garage was made accessible from Burgin Parkway as well.

 Although built to last 50 years, the $28 million garage at Quincy Adams began suffering concrete damage due to water leakage and ill-fitting structural elements.
 Repairs were performed to the Quincy Adams and Braintree garages in the mid 1990s.
 In 2015, the MBTA began a $4.4 million project to address urgent structural issues with the two garages, though full repair or replacement was still needed.
-The garage is being fully renovated from May 2018 through December 2021 at a cost of $35 million; the station and garage were originally planned to remain open during the whole project.
+The garage was fully renovated from May 2018 through December 2021 at a cost of $35 million; the station and garage were originally planned to remain open during the whole project.
 The garage was closed from October 5, 2020, to April 20, 2021, when it partially reopened.

-A separate $10.5 million project, which began in August 2018, involves the replacement of the two existing garage elevators and single platform elevator plus the addition of a redundant platform elevator.
+A separate $10.5 million project, which began in August 2018, involved the replacement of the two existing garage elevators and single platform elevator plus the addition of a redundant platform elevator.
 One garage elevator was completed in late 2020, followed by the new platform elevator in 2021.
-The second garage elevator was completed in early 2022; the replacement of the existing platform elevator was completed in December 2022.
+The second garage elevator was completed in early 2022, followed by the replacement of the existing platform elevator in October 2023.